pderichs/kalkulator/README.md

 # DONE

+- BUG: Add tests for test kal files (e.g. cell references which get their location from table cells)
 - REFA: License update
 - REFA: CMake
 - BUG: Format dialog does not show current format of cell